WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 _Amen._

 Reading through Peter and John's account of helping a man walk again, and then their reminding everyone to turn toward God, has me remembering that we have a God who has His arms outstretched to us continuously — imagine that.

+## <a id="Sixtythree"></a>Day Sixtythree ##

+> Exodus 34:5 — 7 CSB
+>
+> 5The Lord came down in a cloud, stood with him there, and proclaimed his name, “the Lord.”
+6The Lord passed in front of him and proclaimed:
+> The Lord  — the Lord is a compassionate and gracious God, slow to anger and abounding in faithful love and truth, 7maintaining faithful love to a thousand generations, forgiving iniquity, rebellion, and sin.
+But he will not leave the guilty unpunished, bringing the consequences of the fathers’ iniquity on the children and grandchildren to the third and fourth generation.

+### Who is Our God? ###

+_Dear Lord — Abba._

+_ Even in seasons where I find knowing you to be challenging, you tell me who you are and you are so, so clear.
+Thank you.
+I am so grateful that you put it on people's hearts to learn about you._

+_Amen._

+My life took quite a turn.
+I needed to pause my daily devotion and quickly had such gratitude for the decision I made to simply number my entries, not date them :)
+In the interim, I have taken several courses through the BibleProject Classroom, including many where I have learned who Yahweh says He is.
+Not in a way that is prescriptive, but rather in a way that has allowed me to contemplate this God we believe in.
+I am very grateful.
+Life throws us curveballs, but God is steady throughout.
+Stay faithful.